-Confidential Incident Reporting 2016 Ik
+Confidential Incident Reporting 2016 sd

-If you are the victim of a crime and do not want to pursue action within the Centenary University System or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Office of Student Life can file a report on the details of the incident without revealing your identity unless there is an imminent threat to self or others.
+If you are the victim of a crime and do not want to pursue action within the Centenary University your permission, the Office of Student Life can file a report on the details of the incident without revealing your identity unless there is an imminent threat to self or others.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, Centenary University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.